 Immunizations are an excellent way to protect yourself and your family against many diseases.
 Age-appropriate immunization starts at birth and continues through adulthood, with special emphasis through age two.
 Your health care provider can help you determine which immunizations you or your child may need.

-Nearly every place that provides care for a child outside the home requires shots or a medical or nonmedical exemption to be enrolled and remain enrolled come exclusion day, the third Wednesday of February every year.
+Nearly every place that provides care for a child outside the home requires either proof of immunizations, a medical exemption or nonmedical exemption to be enrolled and remain enrolled come exclusion day, the third Wednesday of February every year.